-- A. The following conduct, if occurring on school property, school transportation vehicles or any school-sponsored activity shall be considered cause for suspension or expulsion: - Any actions leading to a severe disruption to the educational process of the school. - 2.
+- A. The following conduct, if occurring on school property, school transportation vehicles or any school-sponsored activity shall be considered cause for suspension or expulsion: - 1.
+Any actions leading to a severe disruption to the educational process of the school. - 2.
 Conduct causing a threat of injury to the student or others; - 3.
 Use of physical force against another person; - 4.
-Bullying, hazing or harassing comments or behavior; - Theft of personal or school property, or taking or attempting to take personal property or money from another person, or from his/her presence, by means of force or fear; - 6.
+Bullying, hazing or harassing comments or behavior; - 5.
+Theft of personal or school property, or taking or attempting to take personal property or money from another person, or from his/her presence, by means of force or fear; - 6.
 Willfully causing, or attempting to cause, damage to school property; - 7.
-Participation in an unauthorized occupancy of any part of any school or school premises or other building owned by any school district, and failure to leave such school premises or other facility promptly after having been directed to do so by the principal or other person then in charge of such building or facility;
+Participation in an unauthorized occupancy of any part of any school or school premises or other building owned by any school district, and failure to leave such school premises or other facility promptly after having been directed to do so by the principal or other person then in charge of such building or facility; - 8.
+Intentional incitement which results in an unauthorized occupation of any part of a school or other facility owned by any school district; - 9.
+Possession, use, transmission or being under the influence of any narcotic drug, hallucinogenic drug, amphetamine, barbiturate, marijuana, alcoholic beverage, or intoxicant of any kind; - 10.
+Possession or transmission of a facsimile of any narcotic drug, hallucinogenic drug, amphetamine, barbiturate, marijuana. alcoholic beverage, or intoxicant of any kind; - 11.
+Knowingly being in the presence of those who are in possession of, using, transmitting, or being under the influence of any narcotic drug, hallucinogenic drug, amphetamine, barbiturate, marijuana, alcoholic beverage, or intoxicant of any kind;

-- Intentional incitement which results in an unauthorized occupation of any part of a school or other facility owned by any school district; - Possession, use, transmission or being under the influence of any narcotic drug, hallucinogenic drug, amphetamine, barbiturate, marijuana, alcoholic beverage, or intoxicant of any kind; - Possession or transmission of a facsimile of any narcotic drug, hallucinogenic drug, amphetamine, barbiturate, marijuana. alcoholic beverage, or intoxicant of any kind; - 11.
-Knowingly being in the presence of those who are in possession of, using, transmitting, or being under the influence of any narcotic drug, hallucinogenic drug, amphetamine, barbiturate, marijuana, alcoholic beverage, or intoxicant of any kind; - Possession or transmission of any firearm, knife, explosive, deadly weapon, or other dangerous instrument; - Possession of any facsimile of any firearm, knife, explosive, deadly weapon, or other dangerous instrument. - 14.
-Using or copying the academic work of another and presenting it as his/her own without proper attribution; - Possessing or consuming tobacco/vaping products or possessing smoking paraphernalia, or are found smoking or vaping while on school grounds; - Open defiance of the authority or any teacher or person having authority over the student, including verbal abuse; - 17.
-Intentional and successful incitement of truancy by other students; - Violation of any federal or state law which would indicate that the violator presents a danger to any person in the school community or to school property; and; - Violation of any other school rule promulgated by the school administration or board policy dealing with student conduct, including that dealing with conduct on school buses. - 20.
+- 12. Possession or transmission of any firearm, knife, explosive, deadly weapon, or other dangerous instrument; - 13.
+Possession of any facsimile of any firearm, knife, explosive, deadly weapon, or other dangerous instrument. - 14.
+Using or copying the academic work of another and presenting it as his/her own without proper attribution; - 15.
+Possessing or consuming tobacco/vaping products or possessing smoking paraphernalia, or are found smoking or vaping while on school grounds; - 16.
+Open defiance of the authority or any teacher or person having authority over the student, including verbal abuse; - 17.
+Intentional and successful incitement of truancy by other students; - 18.
+Violation of any federal or state law which would indicate that the violator presents a danger to any person in the school community or to school property; and; - 19.
+Violation of any other school rule promulgated by the school administration or board policy dealing with student conduct, including that dealing with conduct on school buses. - 20.
+Videotaping on school grounds; videotaping faculty, students and/or posting (social media) or sending videos or/photos is prohibited. - 21.
 Any student who reaches a seventh suspension will be referred to the Superintendent of Schools for consideration for expulsion.
 Students whose offenses are of a serious enough nature may be referred for expulsion prior to receiving their 7th suspension.